jgrey4296/doot/README.md

 Plugins are specified in the pyproject.toml table `[project.entry-points."doot.plugins.TYPE"]`, where TYPE is one of the forms defined in `doot.constants`:
 1) Front End plugins: "command", "reporter", "report-line",
-2) Back End plugins: "tracker", "runner", "command-loader", "task-loader", "parser", "action", "tasker", "database"
+2) Back End plugins: "tracker", "runner", "command-loader", "task-loader", "parser", "action", "job", "database"

 Currently available plugins are listed with the command `doot plugins`